thycotic/Discovery/Non-Domain Joined/readme.md

  Navigate to Admin > Discovery > Edit Discovery Sources > Create New
 +	Choose "Unix Discovery Source" For the Discovery Type.
 This seems counter intuitive, but it will default to an IP address Scanner.
 +	Follow the wizard and give the discovery source a Name, IP Address range to scan, and skip over the credential page.
+    **Note:** IP Address Ranges need to be entered under the format: XXX.XXX.XXX.XXX-XXX.
+CIDR addresses is not supported at this time.
 +	On the Discovery Source Page, Delete any entries under "Find Machines", "Find Accounts", and "Find Dependencies"

 ![](./images/DiscoveryScannerPage.png)